 Repetition is on high for this nursery rhyme, but teaching the opposites of on and off, repetition, phonics, and alteration are all skills developed when singing this classic.

 We always promote reading to our little ones to help encourage certain developments.
-Nursery rhymes do just the same and can be easier to “pull out” no matter where you are with your child.
+Nursery rhymes do the same and can be easier to “pull out” no matter where you are with your child.
 The key is for us as parents to remember the words.
-Here is a complete list of all the nursery rhymes so that you can brush up on your childhood favorites!
+Visit here for a complete list of all the nursery rhymes so you can brush up on your childhood favorites!